iyobo/amala/README.md

     @Get('/hello')
     async simpleGet() {
         // GET /api/v2/foo/hello OR /api/vdangote/foo/hello
-        // This is a catch-remaining-versions endpoint for this route.
+        // This is a catch-remaining-versions endpoint for the 'hello' route .
 It will handle any
         // remaining undefined versions of previously versioned endpoint[s].
         // The positioning of the catch-remaining-versions endpoint is key. it needs to be defined last.

         return 'Hello earthlings';
     }

-    @Get(['hello/John', 'hello/Rick'])
+    @Get(['hello/john', 'hello/rick'])
     async multiGet() {
-        // GET /api/v.../foo/fo OR /api/v.../foo/fi
+        // GET /api/v.../foo/john OR /api/v.../foo/rick
-        // This is a catch-remaining-versions endpoint for this route.
-It will handle any
-        // remaining undefined versions of previously versioned endpoint[s].
-        // The positioning of the catch-remaining-versions endpoint is key. it needs to be defined last.

         return 'Hello Gentlemen';
     }

-    @Get('/:id')
+    @Get('/model/:id')
     async getFooById( @Params('id') id: string) {
-        // GET /api/v.../foo/123
+        // GET /api/v.../foo/model/123
-            // id will be "123"

-        //id has been injected with the string id
+        // The function argument id has been injected with ctx.params.id, which is the string "123" }
-    }

-    @Get('/:idnum')
+    @Get('/model/:idnum')
     async getFooById( @Params('idnum') id: number) {
         // GET /api/v.../foo/123
-            // id will be 123

-        //id has been injected with the number id
+        // The function argument id has been injected with ctx.params.id, which has been casted into the number 123 }

+    @Get('/incidents/:region')
+    async getFooById(
+        @Params('region') region: string,
+        @Query('from') fromTimestamp: number ) {

+        // GET /api/v.../incidents/austintx?from=123456

+        // region === 'austintx' && fromTimestamp === 123456
     }

-    @Post('/')
+    @Post('/lead')
     @Flow([authMiddleware])
-    async createFoo( @Body() body: any) {
+    async createFoo( @Body() leadData: any) {

-        // POST /api/v.../foo
+        // POST /api/v.../lead

-        // body injected with post data
+        // leadData injected with all POST data

-        return body;
+        return leadData;
     }

     @Post('/specific')